 A simple test translation will help us see that we have selected everything for translation.
 Because we are translating one simple page, we can quickly run more rounds until we are satisfied.

-Let’s say you are translating “pages”, which you build with the WordPress Block (“Gutenberg”) editor.
+Let’s say you are translating pages, which you built with the WordPress Block (Gutenberg) editor.